EmanuelaBoros/emanuelaboros.github.io/_pages/cv.md

 #### 2020–2022 · University of La Rochelle, France – L3i Laboratory

-- **Databases** (Bachelor)
-  - Delivered tutorials and supervised sessions; designed and graded final project.
+- **Databases** (Bachelor): Prepared tutorials and supervised sessions; designed and graded final project.

-- **Process Dematerialization** (Master)
-  - Lectures and tutorials on information extraction from documents, from text representations to NLP techniques.
+- **Process Dematerialization** (Master): Lectures and tutorials on information extraction from documents, from text representations to NLP techniques.

-- **Introduction to Computer Systems** (Bachelor)
-  - Led tutorials and practicals prepared by the professor; introduced topics through demonstrations.
+- **Introduction to Computer Systems** (Bachelor): Led tutorials and practicals prepared by the professor; introduced topics through demonstrations.

-- **EU-CONEXUS – Tourism Facing Digital Transition** (All Bachelor levels, in English)
-  - Delivered 2 lectures and practicals on machine learning in tourism for non-specialist students.
+- **EU-CONEXUS – Tourism Facing Digital Transition** (All Bachelor levels, in English): Delivered lectures and practicals on machine learning in tourism for non-specialist students.

-- **Cloud Developer – Introduction to NLP Methods and Techniques** (Professional Bachelor, IUT)
-  - Designed lectures and practical sessions on basic ML algorithms for NLP.
+- **Cloud Developer – Introduction to NLP Methods and Techniques** (Professional Bachelor, IUT): Designed lectures and practical sessions on basic ML algorithms for NLP.

-- **Big Data Analysis – Text and Image Classification** (DUT)
-  - Taught text/image preprocessing and classification methods.
+- **Big Data Analysis – Text and Image Classification** (DUT): Lectures on machine learning techniques and tutorials on text/image preprocessing and classification methods.

 ---

 #### 2019 · French Institute of Hanoi (Remote)

 - **Multimedia Indexing** (Master)
-- **Deep Learning for Natural Language Processing** (Master)
-  - Lectures and practicals on text representations, ML, and DL for NLP.
+- **Deep Learning for Natural Language Processing** (Master): Lectures and practicals on text representations, ML, and DL for NLP.

 ---

 #### 2017–2019 · University of Rouen Normandy, France

-- **Deep Learning for Natural Language Processing** (Master)
-  - Prepared advanced practical sessions on embeddings, classification, and language models.
+- **Deep Learning for Natural Language Processing** (Master): Prepared advanced practical sessions on embeddings, classification, and language models.

 ---

 #### 2013 · Paris-Sud University – IUT d’Orsay, France

-- **Foundations of Object-Oriented Design** (Bachelor)
-  - Delivered tutorials and practical sessions prepared by the course professor.
+- **Foundations of Object-Oriented Design** (Bachelor): Delivered tutorials and practical sessions prepared by the course professor.

 ## Scientific Organization and Mentorship